A users guide to menstrual cup folds

 To do this method, you are aiming to get your cup into the shape of the number 7.
 Flatten the cup by pinching the rim together.
 Once closed, pull one end of the rim of the cup diagonally across to the opposite side of the cup to form the number 7.

-This folding method follows all the steps of the 7 fold method.
+The double 7 fold follows the same steps as the 7 fold method above.
 Thereafter, you will turn the cup around and bring the second top corner diagonally down toward the centre of the other side of the cup.

 Push the rim of the cup halfway down the inside of the cup then fold one corner of the cup diagonally over the pushed down fold.